bielakarolina/ipRanges/README.md

 5. Go to http://localhost:8888/

-6. Copy inclusive_ip_ranges.ipynb file to work directory or direcly into jupyter notebook
+6. Copy exclusive_ip_ranges.ipynb file to work directory or direcly into jupyter notebook

 7. Run the code